MiguelAlmeida05/PROYECTO-DE-IA/README.md

 - The server node initializes the round and waits for clients.
 - The server generates/loads a model and distributes it.
 - Clients train locally on their data partition.
-- Clients send updates; the server aggregates them (FedAvg).
+- Clients send the best model of the current subround; the server aggregates them (FedAvg).
 - This repeats for M sub-rounds before a new coordination step selects a new server.

 **Centralized Mode**